jeremytammik/tbc/a/1915_roadmap_survey.md

 ####<a name="2"></a> Revit Public Roadmap Update

-The [Revit Public Roadmap Update Summer 2021](https://blogs.autodesk.com/revit/2021/07/06/revit-public-roadmap-update-summer-2021) was published in July with the invitation to provide feedback via likes:
+The [Revit Public Roadmap Update Summer 2021](https://blogs.autodesk.com/revit/2021/07/06/revit-public-roadmap-update-summer-2021) was published in last month with an invitation to provide feedback via likes:

 > Autodesk Revit 2022 shipped in April and we have added new features to the Revit Public Roadmap.
 For a live look, check out
 the [Kanban board on Trello and like your favorites...](https://trello.com/b/ldRXK9Gw/revit-public-roadmap)

-Please refer to the main article for a snapshot of the Summer 2021 update.

 <center>
 <img src="img/2021-07-06_revit_public_roadmap.jpg" alt="Revit public roadmap" title="Revit public roadmap" width="800"/> <!-- 1564 -->